rediris/infrastrukt/README.md

 Foundation, for WordPress, features everything ZURB's Foundation Framework and HTML5 Boilerplate have to offer, however, some changes have been made to tailer it to WordPress, these include:

+* Orbit for WordPress, ZURB's image and content slider tailored for WordPress
 * A ySlow score of 95 (in regards to 'Small Site or Blog') & without a build script
 * SEO features such as an optomised Google Analytics snippet, robots.txt and Schema.org attributes
 * Beautiful, coda-style tooltips
 * Normalize.css, you'll never go wrong with this dynamic reset
-* SlideDown, a simple way to incorporate sliding content
 * Reveal for WordPress, a simple modal box by ZURB made to work in WordPress
-* Orbit for WordPress, ZURB's image and content slider tailored for WordPress
 * A function to provide Google's jQuery CDN over WordPress' local copy
 * Failsafe jQuery, with a fallback to WordPress' local copy